MicroEJ/docs/VEEPortingGuide/vgSimulation.rst

 To decode the images generarated by the :ref:`image generator<section_vg_image_generator_extension>`, implement the interface ``ej.microvg.image.ImageDecoder`` in the VEE Port's Front Panel project.
 The name of the class must be ``ej.microvg.image.[Prefix]ImageDecoder`` where ``[Prefix]`` is the name that will be set in the VEE Port configuration file (see :ref:`section_microvg_installation`).

+.. note:: This implementation is mandatory to allow the use of encoded images.

 Display Drawer
 --------------

 This feature allows to simulate the same limitations of the GPU to draw the MicroVG drawings (path, gradient, blend modes, etc.) in the display buffer (and in the ``BufferedImage`` with same format than the display buffer).

-.. note:: By default, all the MicroVG drawings are implemented.
+.. note:: This implementation is optional; by default, all the MicroVG drawings are implemented.

 1. Extend the class ``ej.microvg.display.DisplayDrawer``; the name of the class must be ``ej.microvg.display.[Prefix]DisplayDrawer`` where ``[Prefix]`` is the name that will be set in the VEE Port configuration file (see :ref:`section_microvg_installation`).
 2. Override the method ``drawPath()`` to simulate some limitations.